Share your thoughts, 1 month free Claude Pro on usSee more

 About

-LLMs are increasingly being used for complex problems which are not necessarily resolved in a single response, but require interacting with an environment to acquire information.
-In these scenarios, LLMs must reason about inherent cost-uncertainty tradeoffs in when to stop exploring and commit to an answer.
-For instance, on a programming task, an LLM should test a generated code snippet if it is uncertain about the correctness of that code; the cost of writing a test is nonzero, but typically lower than the cost of making a mistake.
-In this work, we show that we can induce LLMs to explicitly reason about balancing these cost-uncertainty tradeoffs, then perform more optimal environment exploration.
-We formalize multiple tasks, including information retrieval and coding, as sequential decision-making problems under uncertainty.
-Each problem has latent environment state that can be reasoned about via a prior which is passed to the LLM agent.
-We introduce a framework called Calibrate-Then-Act (CTA), where we feed the LLM this additional context to enable it to act more optimally.
-This improvement is preserved even under RL training of both the baseline and CTA.
-Our results on information-seeking QA and on a simplified coding task show that making cost-benefit tradeoffs explicit with CTA can help agents discover more optimal decision-making strategies.
+LLM agents are deployed in environments where they must interact to acquire information.
+In these scenarios, the agent must reason about inherent cost-uncertainty tradeoffs in how to act, such as when to stop exploring and commit to an answer.
+For instance, on a programming task, an agent might run the code it generates, or it might generate tests for that code snippet; the cost of writing and running a test is nonzero, but typically lower than the cost of running buggy code.
+In this work, we show that we can induce LLM agents to explicitly reason about balancing these cost-uncertainty tradeoffs, then act more optimally in their environments.
+We formalize multiple tasks, including retrieval-augmented QA and a file reading coding task, as sequential decision-making problems under uncertainty.
+Each problem has latent environment state that impacts the agent's performance.
+We introduce a framework called Calibrate-Then-Act (CTA), where we pass the agent an inferred prior about this environment state to enable it to act more optimally.
+This information qualitatively changes agent behavior, and adds environment sensitivity to the agent which is not learned via standard RL training.
+Our results on a synthetic task, QA, and file reading show that making cost-benefit tradeoffs explicit with CTA helps agents discover more optimal decision-making strategies.

 Wenxuan Ding, Nicholas Tomlin, Greg Durrett• 2026